 A lot of people recommend using freshly extracted wheat grass juice in smoothies.
 Though, aside from that, you can also add it in your vegetable soup, or in a protein shake.

 You’re probably thinking that what the bees can do for us is quite remarkable, right?
 Wait until you hear the benefits you can enjoy from bee pollen.
 When it comes to bee by-products, what a lot of people aren’t aware of is that the bee pollen could be a healthy addition to your diet.
 It has massive amounts of amino acids, lipids, protein, carbohydrates, minerals, and vitamins.
-Thus, it can aid in digestion, improve immunity, and even treat infertility problems.
+Thus, it can aid in digestion, improve immunity, and even treat infertility problems according to an article here.

 Aside from that, research shows that it could also improve the energy levels and help in reducing weight.
 The amino acid called phenylalanine present in bee pollen could curb one’s appetite and hunger pangs.